-Join Suzanna Kaye for an in-depth discussion in this video Auditing your security with Sentry and Security Challenge, part of LastPass Password Management Fundamentals.
+Join Suzanna Kaye for an in-depth discussion in this video Auditing your security with Sentry and Security Challenge, part of Learning LastPass Password Management.

 - In addition to the features…that keep attackers out of your account,…LastPass is also very proactive…about notifying you about…potential security breaches.…This way you can protect yourself…before you become a target.…With LastPass Sentry and LastPass Security Challenge…you can protect yourself before there’s a problem.…LastPass has partnered with the company…PwnedLists to create LastPass Sentry.…Sentry uses the PwnedLists database…of all known, publicly leaked usernames and passwords,…then checks this list against your vault…to make sure your data…has not been spread to attackers.…